PatrickTangwen/protein_classify_model/context_doc/code_base.md

 ### 3. Evaluation Metrics
 - Implement macro/micro averaging for metrics like F1-score across all classes.
-- Add ROC/AUC curves, especially for the binary per-class evaluations.
 - Employ cross-validation for more robust performance estimation.
+- Add precision-recall curves in addition to ROC curves.

 ## Dependencies
 - PyTorch